Thudcrackers/perfect-balance/README.md

-Runlite plugin that changes the stat icon to be perfectly balanced, as all things should be
+Runelite plugin that changes the stat icon to be perfectly balanced, as all things should be